Skip to main content

 • fileAssetsBucketName The name of the CDK toolkit bucket

-• publicAccessBlockConfiguration Block public access configuration on the CDK toolkit bucket
+• publicAccessBlockConfiguration Block public access configuration on the CDK toolkit bucket and SST bootstrap bucket

 *These won't take effect if the CLI flag for it is specified.